The Donor Difference

 The following factors influence availability: deferral periods determined by their last donation, their willingness to participate in the requested collection, as well as their ability to pass screenings.

 Things that can impact whether or not they return include deferral periods from their last collection and their willingness to donate in a specific type of collection.
 We also rescreen all donors every three months, and sometimes a donor no longer passes the screens.
 When a donor is unavailable, we will recommend an alternative or evaluate the likelihood of the preferred donor’s future availability.
-In all cases, we will do our best to provide our customers with the best guidance to suit your research.
+In all cases, we will do our best to provide our customers with the best guidance to suit your program.

 Potential donors undergo a series of screenings before determined to be acceptable Healthy Donors.
 The initial screening is administered through a questionnaire, ruling out a medical history of high blood pressure, high cholesterol, anemia, cancer, diabetes, blood clots/bleeding disorders, sickle cell trait, hepatitis, HIV, skin diseases, and autoimmune disorders.
 Additionally, this questionnaire screens donors for any self-reported conditions affecting the brain, liver, lung, heart, kidney, thyroid, or gastrointestinal.